 A webhook allows you to automatically send information from your form to some other service or tool outside of your WordPress site.
 This is especially helpful if there’s an integration you need, but there’s no direct integration option available.

 The most beginner-friendly way to set up a webhook is through our Zapier addon.
-Zapier is easy for all user levels because it uses a wizard-style setup.
-This walks you through every step needed to connect your forms to a separate service.
+Zapier is great for all user levels because it uses a wizard-style setup, which walks you through every step needed to connect your forms to a separate service.

-For more advanced users, though, the Webhooks addon adds offers very similar capabilities without the need for any connector service.
-As a tradeoff, the setup process is more technical.
+For more advanced users, the Webhooks addon offers very similar capabilities without the need for any connector service.
+However, as a tradeoff, the setup process is more technical.

 Installing the Webhooks Addon